top of page

 POL

 Migrant enfranchisement is the enfranchisement issue of the 21st century.
-We study the effect of granting migrants (non-resident citizens) the right to vote in their homeland elections on remittances, labor policies and other outcomes.
+We study the effect of granting migrants (non-resident citizens) the right to vote in their homeland elections on perceptions toward democracy.

-Pride and Prejudice: Impact of National Days on Attitudes Towards Immigration
+Pride and Prejudice: Impact of National Days on Patriotism and Attitudes Toward Immigrants

 POL